THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: Evaluation

 \section{Evaluation}

-We evaluate our THC prototype by training popular computer vision and language models on a four-worker testbed.
-Experiments show that employing THC (with a programmable switch or a Software PS) always gives shorter TTA (up to 1.51$\times$) and higher throughput (up to 1.58$\times$) at 100G links than the uncompressed baselines.
-THC also outperforms TopK-10\% and TernGrad in TTA because it has little impact on accuracy and eliminates the overhead at the PS.
+We evaluate our THC prototype by training popular computer vision and language models on a local four-worker testbed and AWS EC2.
+Experiments show that employing THC gives shorter time-to-accuracy ( $1.40\times$ to $1.47\times$ speedup) and higher throughput ($25\%$ to $54\%$ increase) on our local testbed with a programmable switch, compared to state-of-the-art training frameworks.
+THC also outperforms DGC-10\%, TopK-10\%, and TernGrad in time-to-accuracy as it has little impact on accuracy and eliminates the overhead at the PS.

-\textbf{Testbed Setup.} We evaluate our system prototype on a testbed with four GPU machines as workers and one CPU machine as the PS.
-Each GPU machine has one NVIDIA A100 GPU, two AMD EPYC 7313 16 cores CPU at 3.0 GHz, and 512 GB memory.
-The CPU machine has two Intel(R) Xeon(R) E5-2650 v3 10 cores CPU at 2.30GHz and 64 GB memory.
-All machines have one NVIDIA MCX516A-CCAT ConnectX-5 100G dual-port NIC connecting to a Tofino2 switch.
-For simulation setup, please see Section~\ref{sec:simulation}.
+\textbf{Testbed Setup.} Our local testbed has four GPU machines as workers, each with one NVIDIA A100 GPU and one NVIDIA MCX516A-CCAT ConnectX-5 100G dual-port NIC connecting to a Tofino2 switch.
+For large-scale experiments, we use eight AWS EC2 p3.16xlarge instances, each with eight NVIDIA V100 GPUs and 25 Gbps network bandwidth.

-\textbf{Systems for Comparison.} We run two versions of THC: with a software PS process running on a CPU machine (labeled as {\em THC-Software PS}) and with a programmable switch as the PS ({\em THC-Tofino}).
-Unless noted otherwise, we use the following THC configuration: granularity 30, $p$-fraction 1/32, and a bit budget of 4.
-We compare our THC solutions against BytePS \cite{BytePS}, a state-of-the-art training framework of the PS architecture, with TCP ({\em BytePS-TCP}).
-We also compare \mbox{with Horovod \cite{horovod} with RDMA ({\em Horovod-RDMA}).}

-We also compare against two popular alternative compression algorithms: TopK, a sparsification algorithm that only communicates the top $k$\% of coordinates by magnitude (here we set $k=10$ and refer to it as {\em TopK 10\%}); and TernGrad, a quantization algorithm that converts each coordinate into a value $x\in \{ -1, 0,1\}$ (we refer to it as {\em TernGrad}).
-We run both TopK 10\% and TernGrad with our Software PS and DPDK communication backend.